break-through-19/usps-digit-vision/README.md

 The data preprocessing pipeline involved the following steps:

 1.  **Data Loading**: The USPS dataset was loaded from `USPS_all.mat`.
-2.  **Data Splitting**: The dataset was split into a training set (first 7291 samples) and a test set (remaining 2007 samples).
-3.  **Normalization**: The feature data (`X`) was normalized using Z-score normalization (`StandardScaler`).
+2.  **Normalization**: The feature data (`X`) was normalized using Z-score normalization (`StandardScaler`).
 This ensures that all features contribute equally to the distance calculations (crucial for KNN and SVM) and helps with convergence.

 ## 4. High-Level Comparison of Algorithms